DigiScore/neoscore/doc/getting_started.rst

 .. todo::

-   Update link to examples once vtests are moved to examples dir
+   Update link to examples once examples are moved to examples dir